copy/v86/docs/networking.md

 ## Network backends

-One way to compare the different network backends is how they operate on different layers in the [OSI reference model](https://en.wikipedia.org/wiki/OSI_model) (roughly):
+One way to compare the different network backends is how they operate on different layers of the TCP/IP Model (see [Wikipedia](https://en.wikipedia.org/wiki/OSI_model#Comparison_with_TCP/IP_model) for a comparison to the OSI model), approximately:

      Network Peer              Backend                 v86 Guest

-    [ 7: Application  ] <---- fetch ----> +-----+       [ 7: Application  ]
+    [ Application ] <---- fetch ----> +-----+       [ Application ]
-    [ 6: Presentation ]                   |     |       [ 6: Presentation ]
-    [ 5: Session      ]                   |     |       [ 5: Session      ]
-    [ 4: Transport    ] <---- wisp -----> | v86 |       [ 4: Transport    ]
+    [   Transport ] <---- wisp -----> | v86 |       [ Transport   ]
-    [ 3: Network      ]                   |     |       [ 3: Network      ]
+    [     Network ]                   |     |       [ Network     ]
-    [ 2: Data Link    ] <--- wsproxy ---> |     | <---> [ 2: Data Link    ]
+    [      Access ] <--- wsproxy ---> +-----+ <---> [ Access      ]
-    [ 1: Physical     ]   and inbrowser   +-----+       [ 1: Physical     ]
+                      and inbrowser

                     Fig. 1: Network backends in v86

-v86 guests strictly expect to exchange layer-2 ethernet frames with their (emulated) network card, hence the higher the OSI layer that a v86 network backend operates on the more virtualized the network becomes and the more work has to be done by the backend to fill in for the missing layers.
+v86 guests strictly expect to exchange raw ethernet frames with their (emulated) network card, hence the higher the layer that a v86 network backend operates on the more virtualized the network becomes and the more work has to be done by the backend to fill in for the missing layers.

 In order to facilitate this for backend implementations, v86 provides helper functions to encode/decode ethernet frames, ARP and IPv4 packets, UDP datagrams, TCP streams and HTTP requests/responses. v86 can also provide minimal but sufficient ARP, ICMP-echo, DHCP, DNS (including DoH) and NTP services to guests.

+The v86 architecture is open for additional network backend implementations, for a basic example see [examples/two_instances.html](../examples/two_instances.html).

 ### The `inbrowser` backend

-This backend provides layer-2 networking services for multiple v86 guests running within the same browser process (meaning within the same web page and/or in separate browser tabs).
+This backend provides raw ethernet services for multiple v86 guests running within the same browser process (meaning within the same web page and/or in separate browser tabs).
 It works standalone without a proxy server, but it also does not provide any access to external networks.

 The `inbrowser` backend is implemented using the browser-internal [BroadcastChannel](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel) API, due to its simplicity it is the most efficient backend, however all VMs have to share the same browser resources.

 ### The `wsproxy` backend

-A backend based on a proxy server that provides layer-2 networking services to guests using the [WebSocket](https://en.wikipedia.org/wiki/WebSocket) protocol for transport.
+A backend based on a proxy server that provides raw ethernet services to guests using the [WebSocket](https://en.wikipedia.org/wiki/WebSocket) protocol for transport.
 It depends on the specific proxy server what kind of network configuration it presents to guests, but usually a separate IP subnet with DHCP and DNS services and optional access to the server's physical network and possibly Internet are provided.

 Since this backend (including its proxy server) only forwards unmodified ethernet frames it is inherently efficient while providing full physical network emulation to guests.